marunpeng93/tas/README.md

 ### As Promise

 We can use tas as Promise.
 Tas is more better than Promise and generator / yield and async / await, and the tasks [execution order](./doc/execution-order/execution-order.md) is more reasonable.
-Tas can performs more than **1 million** async tasks per second, faster than native Promise ([Benchmark of Performance](./doc/performance/performance.md)).
+Tas can performs more than **1 million** async tasks per second, faster than native Promise.
+[Benchmark of Performance](./doc/performance/performance.md)

 ```js
 tas.promise(function(){